sambellsoup/CBIR/README.md

 ![Fully Subdivided Vantage Point Tree](https://i.imgur.com/141xhIo.png) (Fully subdivided vantage point tree)

+I have been able to extract the features from the image database using the KAZE algorithm.
+I will be testing this method with the 11 query images this week.

 ### Next Steps

 Since SIFT and SURF are patented, I decided to check out ORB, the free alternative.
 ORB provides a list of keypoints and feature descriptors as vectors.
 Relating this information to a nearest neighbor, or bag of (visual) words is something I would like to explore further.